ITSLeeds/TDS/coursework-template.md

 # Coursework guidance

 The information below provides guidance on the coursework.

-The fundamentals are:
+## 1 pager

--   Deadline for non-assessed submission of a .zip file containing a 1 or 2 page pdf document with ideas: Friday 26th March - use this to ask questions and outline:
+-   Deadline for non-assessed submission of a .zip file containing a 1 or 2 page pdf document with ideas: Monday 29th March - use this to ask questions and outline:
     -   A draft title of your topic
     -   The main dataset that you will use and other datasets that you